Overview

 | Place of purchase | Entered | Identifies the channel and sets the event’s action source. |

-In parallel, with no input from the customer, Brij captures Meta’s click identifiers (fbc/fbp) from the registration session — see Click IDs and event source below.
+Where present in the registration session, Brij also captures Meta's click identifiers (fbc/fbp).
+See Click IDs and event source below.

 The pipeline